DirectoryTree/Authorization/README.md

 if ($user->hasRole('administrator')) {
     // This user is an administrator.
 } else {
-    // It looks like the user isn't an administrator.
+    // The user isn't an administrator.
 }
 ```